ncocana/04_06_ASSI_Script_Your_Database/README.md

 ### delete.sql

-Like his own name describes this script his for delete data from the tables,but this don't delete the table only his records or values.
+Like his own name, describes this script is for deleting data from the tables.
+However, this doesn't delete the table, only the data in it.

 Example: